-If you have a bona fide business purpose for driving a private vehicle out of state, document the reason with the travel reimbursement, e.g. transport a large amount of equipment or two or more employees traveling to the same location.
+If you have a bona fide business purpose for driving a private vehicle out of state, document the reason with the travel reimbursement, e.g. transport a large amount of equipment or driving to remote or multiple locations.

 Personal expenses such as private vehicle repair and maintenance will not be reimbursed.